falko17/aaoffline/README.md

 The downloaded case can then be played by opening the `index.html` file in the output directory—all case assets are put in the `assets` directory, so if you want to move this downloaded case somewhere else, you'll need to move the `assets` along with it.
 Alternatively, you can pass the `-1` flag to aaoffline, which causes the case to be compiled into a single (large) HTML file, with the assets encoded as data URLs instead of being put into separate files.
 (Warning: Browsers may not like HTML files very much that are multiple dozens of megabytes large.
 Your mileage may vary.)

-There are some additional parameters you can set, such as `--concurrent-downloads` to choose a different number of parallel downloads to use[^2], or `--player-version` to choose a specific commit of the player.
+There are some additional parameters you can set, such as `--concurrent-downloads` to choose a different number of parallel downloads to use[^2], `--player-version` to choose a specific commit of the player, or `--with-userscripts` to apply [userscripts](https://aaonline.fr/forum/viewtopic.php?t=13534).

 To get an overview of available options, just run `aaoffline --help`.

 ## Building / Installing